Arsenal cruelly denied penalty by VAR in Champions League draw at Atletico

 Arsenal scored one penalty, but VAR controversially denied them another in a 1-1 semifinal draw at Atletico Madrid.

-Atletico Madrid and Arsenal traded penalties as Julian Alvarez’s second-half spot kick cancelled out Viktor Gyokeres’s first-half goal to earn the hosts a 1-1 draw in a Champions League semifinal first leg that simmered more than it sizzled.
+Julian Alvarez’s penalty secured Atletico Madrid a 1-1 draw against Arsenal in a nervy Champions League semifinal first leg clash.

-In a tense and tactical game on Wednesday, Atletico enjoyed more possession early on, but handed Arsenal the lead in the 44th minute when Gyokeres was brought down by David Hancko inside the box.
+Viktor Gyokeres sent the Premier League leaders ahead from the spot just before the interval on Wednesday after he was fouled, but Alvarez followed suit 10 minutes into the second half after Ben White’s handball.

 Recommended Storieslist of 4 items